Topical drift 101

 Map basics — what is a topical map?

 Section — has no URL.
 It is a heading and content block inside a parent page.
-Shown with a dashed border and muted colour in the editor.
+Shown with a dashed border and muted color in the editor.

 Hub — a standalone page that also acts as a navigation centre for its child pages.
 It contains a summary section for each child and links out to all of them.
 Shown with a gold ring in the editor.